m1ckey/youtube-playlist-backup/README.md

-# YouTube Playlist Cloud Backup Solution
+# YouTube Playlist Backup

 This Python script uses [youtube-dl](https://github.com/ytdl-org/youtube-dl) to store all changes of a YouTube playlist in git.
-So if YouTube quietly removes videos from your playlist or they become unavailable, you know which videos are affected.
+The main purpose is that you know which videos are affected if they become _unavailable_.

 Optionally, it can download the audio media.
 These files are for obvious reasons not tracked in git.